kohei0802/Shading-texture-bump-mapping-Computer-Graphics/README.md

 The main task
 1. Write different shader, e.g. Phong fragment shader with or without texture, bump mapping shader, displacement mapping shader.
-2. implement rasterizer::rasterize_triangle() to do draw each triangle by calling the shaders and doing zbuffering & MMSA.
+2. implement rasterizer::rasterize_triangle() to draw each triangle by calling the shaders and doing zbuffering & MSAA.
 3. Perspective correct interpolation is done for color, texture, positions, normals for accuracy.

 # Build